StarDustCFW/Haku33/README.md

 * It is advisable to make a backup before using it, since despite being well tested failures can occur
 * The premise is elimination.
 Can it be the lack of info that makes you get banned? so far the case has not occurred
 * True that it is not 100% safe but the people who have tested it have not yet been banned
-* If you have a clean backup of the Nand it is better that, and under no circumstances use in switch Patches
+* If you have a clean backup of the Nand it is better that, and under no circumstances use this in switch IPatched
 * If your console is Banned there is nothing to do
 * This will completely clean your switch so you will lose everything